Renaitre1111/poetic_re/POETIC_Rebuttal.md

 [2] Machine learning predictions of molecular properties: Accurate many-body potentials and nonlocality in chemical space.
 The journal of physical chemistry letters, 2015.

-> Q8: how is the normalized ... calculated?
+> Q8: Normalized element frequencies and the most prominent distance peaks calculation.

 A8: Thank you for the clarification.
 These statistics are computed by aggregating structural information from the retrieved exemplar set $\mathcal{N}$ (i.e., the top-$K$ molecules obtained from the retrieval stage) to capture the common structural characteristics of the target property:

 - **Normalized Element Frequencies:** We sum the counts of each atom type (e.g., C, N, O) across all molecules in the exemplar set $\mathcal{N}$.
 These counts are then normalized by the total number of atoms in $\mathcal{N}$ to produce a probability distribution representing the average stoichiometric composition (e.g., `H:0.60,C:0.34,N:0.05,O:0.01`).
 - **Most Prominent Distance Peaks ($\{[l_r, h_r]\}_r$):** We collect all pairwise interatomic distances from every molecule in $\mathcal{N}$ to construct a collective distance histogram.
 We then identify the histogram bins with the highest densities (local maxima) and select the intervals $[l_r, h_r]$ corresponding to the top-$k$ peaks (e.g., `[2.81, 2.97]`).
 These intervals serve as tokens to guide the model toward valid geometric conformations dominant in that property region.

-> Q9: QM9 is a simple ... in further revisions.
+> Q9: More practical property evaluation.

 A9: Thank you for the suggestion.
 QM9 serves as a standard benchmark for physical properties, but we acknowledge its limitations regarding molecule size.
 To address this and demonstrate the scalability of POETIC, we conducted two additional experiments on more practical datasets: